kdanishh/LeoRover_SteamDeck/README.md

 # Pan Tilt Camera
 The Rover is equipped with the Pan Tilt [ArduCam B0202](https://www.arducam.com/product/arducam-1080p-low-light-wdr-ultra-wide-angle-usb-camera-module-for-computer-2mp-cmos-imx291-160-degree-fisheye-mini-uvc-usb2-0-spy-webcam-board-with-microphone-3-3ft-cable-for-windows-linux-mac-os/) for the improved field of view.
 The PT camera assembly comprises 2 [Dynamixel XL330-M288](https://emanual.robotis.com/docs/en/dxl/x/xl330-m288/) and some 3D printed parts.
-Please refer to the following list for all the required parts
+Please refer to the following list for all the required parts.
 ## Part List for Pan Tilt Camera
 |  #|  Item| Description| Quantity|
 |-----|-----------|-----------|---------|